YanLiang1102/YanLiang1102.github.io/_pages/about.md

   - /about.html
 ---
 I work as an applied scientist in [Amazon Product Graph Team](https://www.amazon.science/blog/building-product-graphs-automatically).
-At the same time, I am a Ph.D. candidate in the [Computer Science Department](https://www.ou.edu/coe/cs), at the [University of Oklahoma](https://www.ou.edu/) advised by [Dr. Christan Grant](https://www.ou.edu/coe/cs/people/cgrant).
-I am a member of the [OU Data Analytics Lab](https://oudalab.github.io).
-I received M.S.
+At the same time, I am a Ph.D. candidate in the [Computer Science Department](https://www.ou.edu/coe/cs), at the [University of Oklahoma](https://www.ou.edu/) advised by [Dr. Christan Grant](https://www.ou.edu/coe/cs/people/cgrant) in [OU Data Analytics Lab](https://oudalab.github.io).
+Prior to that, I received M.S.
 Computer Science from University of Oklahoma 2018, M.S.
-[Mathematics from University of Oklahoma](https://math.ou.edu/) 2013, B.S.
+Mathematics from University of Oklahoma 2013, B.S.
 Mathematics from Dalian University of Technology [大连理工大学](https://math.dlut.edu.cn/) 2011.

 I work in areas of information extraction specially in event tracking and detection.